FredHutch/maddd-seq/README.md

 1. Perform quality trimming and QC of the input whole-genome shotgun sequence (WGS) data
 2. Trim barcodes from the ends of WGS reads and tag each pair with the concatenated barcode
 3. Trim an additional N bases from the beginning of each read to reduce errors introduced by overhang filling
-4. Align the barcode-trimmed reads to the reference genome
+4. Align the barcode-trimmed reads to the reference genome and trim any 3' bases which overhang the paired end
-5. Group together sequences which share the same barcode and which are aligned to the same position into 'families'
+5. Infer the Single-Strand Consensus (SSC) from each family of input data which share the same barcode and which are aligned to the same position
-6. Infer the Single-Strand Consensus (SSC) from each family of input data
-7. Compare the SSC sequences from each strand to generate the double-strand consensus (DSC) sequence
-8. Summarize the number and position of DNA variants and adducts detected
+6. Filter SSC data by sequencing depth and combine to generate the double-strand consensus (DSC) sequence, yielding the DNA variants and adducts detected

 The options available for this analysis are: